itsLeonnnnn/MysticRealms/README.md

-# Mystic Realm - a CPP-based RPG game
+# Mystic Realms - a CPP-based RPG game
 Developed by **CPT113 Group 8** for Hackathon Assignment 2.

 **Disclaimer:** This game is a product of our coursework assignment and is intended for educational purposes only.
 The game may contain bugs, errors, or incomplete features, as it is not a professional release.